fonttools/fontbakery/docs/source/user/USAGE.md

-It runs the checks that we use  <https://github.com/google/fonts>`specifications/googlefonts.py`
+It runs the checks that we use in the [`specifications/googlefonts.py` Python script](https://github.com/googlefonts/fontbakery/blob/master/Lib/fontbakery/specifications/googlefonts.py)

 To run the checks on some fonts: